Workflows: Make/Ant/Snakemake

 snakemake-logo.png

 The Snakemake developers strongly recommend the use of Conda.
 I have some notes on how to use Conda.
+Conda can be a bit heavy though, venv is a lighter weight solution and is part of the standard library and seems to work fine.

 Example: Hello Snakemake!